History of the Church of England

-During the 16th-century English Reformation, which began under Henry VIII, papal authority was abolished in England and the king became Supreme Head of the Church of England.
-Henry dissolved the monasteries and confiscated their assets.
-The church was briefly reunited with Rome during the reign of Mary I (1553–1558) but separated once again under Elizabeth I. The Elizabethan Religious Settlement established the Church of England as a conservative Protestant church.
+Subsequent reformations took place, as part of the wider English Reformation.
+The Edwardian Reformation oriented the nascent Church of England in a more Reformed Protestant direction during the brief reign of Edward VI.
+The church was briefly restored to Catholicism during the reign of Mary I, but the Elizabethan Reformation created a more permanent separation during the reign of Elizabeth I. The Elizabethan Religious Settlement established the Church of England as a conservative Reformed Protestant church.
 During this time, the Book of Common Prayer was authorised as the church's official liturgy and the Thirty-nine Articles as a doctrinal statement.
 These continue to be important expressions of Anglicanism.

 The Settlement failed to end religious disputes.
 While most of the population gradually conformed to the established church, a minority of recusants remained loyal Roman Catholics.
 Within the Church of England, Puritans pressed to remove what they considered papist abuses from the church's liturgy and to replace bishops with a presbyterian system in which all ministers were equal.
 After Elizabeth's death, the Puritans were challenged by a high church, Arminian party that gained power during the reign of Charles I (1625–1649).
 The English Civil War and overthrow of the monarchy allowed the Puritans to pursue their reform agenda and the dismantling of the Elizabethan Settlement.
 After the Restoration in 1660, Puritans were forced out of the Church of England.
-Anglicans started defining their church as a via media or middle way between the religious extremes of Roman Catholicism and Protestantism; Arminianism and Calvinism; and high church and low church.
+Anglicans started defining their church as a via media or middle way between the religious extremes of Lutheranism and Calvinism; Roman Catholicism and Protestantism; Arminianism and Calvinism; and high church and low church.

 In the 1700s and 1800s, revival movements contributed to the rise of Evangelical Anglicanism.
 In the 19th century, the Oxford Movement gave rise to Anglo-Catholicism, a movement that emphasises the Church of England's Catholic heritage.
 As the British Empire grew, Anglican churches were established in other parts of the world.
 These churches consider the Church of England to be a mother church, and it maintains a leading role in the Anglican Communion.